-Excipients

-As Advagraf capsules contain lactose, patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicine.
-The printing ink used to mark Advagraf capsules contains soya lecithin.
-In patients who are hypersensitive to peanut or soya, the risk and severity of hypersensitivity should be weighed against the benefit of using Advagraf.
-This medicine contains less than 1 mmol sodium (23 mg) per capsule, that is to say essentially 'sodium-free'.
+Excipients Tacrolimus PR capsule capsules contain lactose.
+Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicinal product.
+The printing ink used to mark Tacrolimus PR capsule capsules contains soya lectihin.
+In patients who are hypersensitive to peanut or soya, the risk and severity of hypersensitivity should be weighed against the benefit of using Tacrolimus PR capsule.